-At its core is the diagram of Jacob’s Ladder, the extended form of the Tree of Life, illustrating the perennial principles within the physical, psychological, spiritual and divine worlds of existence.
+Kabbalah, meaning ‘to receive’, is about life: its Source, its principles and its purpose.
+At its core is the diagram of Jacob’s Ladder, the extended form of the Tree of Life.
+It illustrates the perennial principles within the physical, psychological, spiritual and divine worlds of existence.

 The Toledano line of the Kabbalah is a reformulation of the Teaching, updated by Z’ev ben Shimon Halevi for our modern age, integrating science, psychology and art.